syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/FAQ/How-to-set-the-Color-Palette-for-a-Chart.md

 ---
 layout: post
-title: How to set color pallette for chart | Windows Forms | Syncfusion
+title: How to set color pallette for chart | Windows Forms | Syncfusion®
 description: How to set the Color Palette for a Chart
 platform: windowsforms
 control: PivotChart